daoleviethoang/audio-loop-to-listen-en/README.md

 # Loop Audio Player

 This project is a web-based audio player that allows users to upload and loop audio files, as well as select background music.
-The interface is designed to be user-friendly and visually appealing, utilizing the ShadCN UI components for a modern look.

 ## Features